PapiLer/Reforestation/README.md

-## What do you call a fashionable lawn statue with an excellent sense of rhythmn?
-A metro-gnome
+## "Hey, dad, did you get a haircut?"
+"No, I got them all cut."